A Survey on Large Language Models for Recommendation: Findings

 \textbf{Zero/Few-shot Recommendation Ability.} The experimental results on multiple domain datasets indicate that LLMs possess impressive zero/few-shot abilities in various recommendation tasks~\cite{DBLP:journals/corr/abs-2305-08845,DBLP:journals/corr/abs-2304-10149,DBLP:journals/corr/abs-2305-02182}.
 It is worth noting that few-shot learning, which is equivalent to in-context learning, does not change the parameters of LLMs.
 This suggests LLMs have the potential to mitigate the cold-start problem with limited data.
 However, there are still some open questions, such as the need for clearer guidance in selecting representative and effective demonstration examples for few-shot learning, as well as the need for experimental results across more domains to further support the conclusion regarding the zero/few-shot recommendation abilities.

 \textbf{Explainable Ability.} Generative LLMs exhibit a remarkable ability for natural language generation.
-Thus, A natural thought is using LLMs to conduct explainable recommendation via text generation manner. ~\citeauthor{DBLP:journals/corr/abs-2304-10149}~(\citeyear{DBLP:journals/corr/abs-2304-10149}) conduct a comparison experiment among ChatGPT and some baselines on explanation generation task.
-The results demonstrate that even without fine-tuning and under the in-context learning setting, ChatGPT still performs better than some supervised traditional methods.
+Thus, a natural thought is to use LLMs to conduct explainable recommendations via a text-generation manner~\cite{silva2024leveraging,wang2024can}. ~\cite{DBLP:journals/corr/abs-2304-10149} conduct a comparison experiment among ChatGPT and some baselines on explanation generation task.
+The results demonstrate that even without fine-tuning and under the in-context learning setting, ChatGPT still performs better than some traditional supervised methods.
 Moreover, according to human evaluation, ChatGPT's explanations are deemed even clearer and more reasonable than the ground truth.
-Encouraged by these exciting preliminary experimental results, the performance of fine-tuned LLMs in explainable recommendation is expected to be promising.
+Encouraged by these exciting preliminary explorations and experimental results, the performance of fine-tuned LLMs in explainable recommendations is expected to be promising.